Static determinability

 Supports.
 Types and symbols

-For the structure to be stationary, we must support it.
-In mechanics tasks, you will most often encounter the following supports.
-The drawings show support reactions and symbols for individual supports:
+To make the system stationary we need to support it.
+In mechanics assignments, you will most often encounter supports like the following.
+In the drawings they are marked support reactions For individual supports:

-Static arrangements can be divided into two types:
+We can divide static systems into two types:

-Statically determinate structure - the degree of static indeterminacy of such a structure is zero.
+1. Statically determinate systems - the degree of static non-determinism of such a system is zero.

-Statically indeterminate structure - the degree of static indeterminacy of such a structure is greater than zero.
+2. Statically indeterminate systems - the degree of static indeterminacy of such a system is greater than zero.

 Degree of static indeterminacy

-To calculate the degree of static indeterminacy of a given structure, you can use the formula below.
-This formula is best used when calculating beams and frames.
+To calculate the degree of static nonconvexity of a given system, you can use the formula below.
+This formula is best used when calculating beams i ram.

 where: